trychlos/pwix-accounts-ui/README.md

 The template expects to be called with one of these two parameters:

-- either a 'dialog' one, which must address an acDisplay instance, and is the way it is internally called by the package itself
+- either a 'dialog' one, which must address an acShower instance, and is the way it is internally called by the package itself

 - or with a 'name' key which must address the name of a 'acUserLogin' instance.